ipfs/ipfs-docs/docs/concepts/file-systems.md

 This method offers two formatting options for passing the `from` key:

-- an existing MFS path to a file or a directory in your own node (e.g. `/my-example-dir/my-example-file.txt`)
+- an existing MFS path to a file or a directory in your node (e.g. `/my-example-dir/my-example-file.txt`)
 - an IPFS path to a file or directory hosted either by you or by a peer (e.g. `/ipfs/QmWc7U4qGeRAEgtsyVyeW2CRVbkHW31nb24jFyks7eA2mF`)

 :::